hydna/hydna-unity-plugin/README.md

 ##Quickstart with hydna for Unity##

-Our Unity plugin works with Unity free on all platforms.
+Our Unity plugin works with Unity Free as well as Unity Pro on all platforms.
+Visit https://www.hydna.com/documentation for full spec of our API.
+This plugin is based on the hydna .NET bindings, see https://github.com/hydna/Hydna.NET for more info.

 ###Step by step###